jdubois/azure-native-spring-function/README.md

 To check if Azure is correctly set up, login using the CLI by running `az login`.

-## [Optional] GitHub Codespaces support

-You can open this project directly using [GitHub Codespaces](https://github.com/features/codespaces).

-This uses the [jdubois-codespaces Docker image](https://github.com/jdubois/jdubois-codespaces) and will install GraalVM automatically in a post-installation script.

-Within this environment, you will be able to:

-- Build the application natively using GraalVM, by running `./build.sh`.
-The executable file will be in the `target/function` directory.
-- Build and run the application using the JVM, either by running it directly from Visual Studio Code, or by running `./mvnw spring-boot:run`.

 ## Fork this repository

 All compilation and deployment will be done using GitHub Actions, so you need your own repository for this.